NatalieCK/Conclave_01/front/CONTRIBUTION.md

 2022-04-14 Documentation day.
 Intention - touch up my components and there relationship to the total app tomorrow once Tom and Nat have done the bulk of their work and they commence on documentation.

+*JOY'S*
+5/4 & 6/4 - Worked on learning Vue and colaborated with the group in deciding the router finalisations.
+Created all the folders and components we intended to use in the future as a team.
+Project planning.

+7/4 - We as a team came together to refamiliarise ourselves with github and worked on tryng to fix issues during class time.
+We tried on creating group projects on different computers, we were able to later resolve this and the end of the day.

+8/4 - I was away during this day but I was able to get all the styling assets into a folder/file for the others to use for extra hours work.

+11/4 - We had a collaborative group meeting following along and trouble shooting Tom's/Nats router code.
+Also having issues with Git ignore/ nodes modules folders not creating.
+Tidying up the file formation and folders.
+Fixing issues with the others not being able to use the logos and fixing my computer terminal troubles.

+12/4 - Began working on the Login/ SignUp/ Welcome vue pages.
+I began styling with welcome pages and helped trouble shoot the welome modal.
+Working closely with Natalie while she worked on the Injecting methods, I followed up her code with all the styling elements.
+Lots of team calling and helping in troubleshoot

+13/4 - Helped in checking all pages were aligning, I was able to at the end of the day after the modals were fixed edit style elements.
+Editing components which needed fixing, eg Forms input dropdowns.

+14/4 - Created an about page modal and having that functional within the login pages.
+Styling that also.
+Restyled the navigation.

+15/4 - Worked on expand view, facing issues with trying to shunt down text this was later resolved with tutor help and Nat.
+Focused mainly on documentation and cleaning up code/components.